hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---
-title: Best Lightweight trekking and snowshoeing poles for 2017
+title: Best trekking and snowshoeing poles for 2017
 description: Need new trekking poles for your hiking and snowshoeing adventures?
 We found the best poles for 2017
 date: 2016-01-03 16:08:38
 update_date: 2016-12-27 06:00:52